evajolene/lizzi-light/README.md

 ## Before You Use LizziLight

 If you'd like to use the shaders, please credit me in your project as Eva Jolene.
-I would also appreciate a donation if you like using it, but it's not required!
-You can donate here: https://www.paypal.me/evajolene

 ## Effects